Zarel/Pokemon-Gen-6-Learnsets/learnsets-g6/README.md

 	[How to get the move] - [Move name]

-Specifically, it should be in this order (and how to get the move *must* be written one of these way):
+Specifically, it should be in this order (and how to get the move *must* be written one of these ways):

 	Start - [Start move]
 	L? - [Level-up move of unknown level]